menu

 Demographics

-The percentage of adults in Williams who are college-educated is close to the national average for all communities of 21.84%: 20.61% of the adults in Williams have a bachelor's degree or advanced degree.
+The education level of Williams citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.61% of adults 25 and older in Williams have a college degree.

 The per capita income in Williams in 2022 was $26,277, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,108 for a family of four.
 However, Williams contains both very wealthy and poor people as well.